AaronTheITGuy/Project-Azazel/README.md

   - Steps to take to recover that data once the backup location has been reached

 ## The Network
-Due to the limitation of the main house router being inaccessible to me be it physical or administrative access, I've been forced to get creative.
+Due to the limitation of the main house router being inaccessible to me as far as administrative access goes and physical access is currently limited to a single wall jack, I've been forced to get a little creative.
 Thus, my networking situation is as follows:
 - Wired ethernet backhaul from the downstairs main router into my subnet router
 - 24 port managed switch featuring gigabit speeds and 4 SFP ports
 - Custom CAT6a ethernet cables for all devices in my bedroom, terminated at a patch panel within the rack